-One thing I’m so grateful to God for is the wonderful children HE has blessed Candice and I with.
-Not a single day goes by where we are not thankful and appreciative of this marvelous gift of being called parents to Gabrielle, Michelle & Daniel.
+One thing I’m so grateful to God for is the wonderful children HE has blessed Candice and me with.
+Not a single day goes by where we are not thankful and appreciative of this marvellous gift of being called parents to Gabrielle, Michelle & Daniel.

 Being a parent is hard work.
 There are moments when it’s probably frustrating, tiresome and agitating.
 Moments might arise when our children do not respond the way we might want them to.
 We dread those embarrassing moments when we are in front of people and our children blatantly disobey our commands.

 I wanted to blog a little series about a few things I always remind myself as I partner with God and Candice to raise the beautiful children He entrusted to us.
 Here is the first part.

 If you feel you’ve done everything but are still failing as a parent, PRAY.
 If you go through days wishing you never had children, PRAY.
 If are uncertain how they would turn up when they grow up, PRAY.
 If you are on the verge of giving up, PRAY.

 If there is a hope we can hold on to as we parent our children, it is prayer.
 Remember, we are partnering with God to raise children up, so we might as well actively keep God with the course of parenting by praying.

 We need to keep praying for our children because:

 - God knows them better than us (Jeremiah 1:5)

 - God has entrusted children as an inheritance to us (Psalms 127:3)